Saltyfunnel/hypr/README.md

     cd scripts
     sudo sh install.sh

-After that, it’s all downhill.
-Expect missing dependencies, rogue keybinds, and enough confusion to fill a small wiki.
+💀 Results may include: broken packages, rogue keybinds, missing dependencies, existential despair.

+🎞️ The Fake Screenshot Gallery

+Hyprland on a Good Day
+✨ Everything aligns.
+Bars behave.
+Colors match.
+I’d show you, but I never installed a screenshot tool.
+Imagine it.

+Hyprland After an Update
+💥 Gaps: gone.
+Fonts: missing.
+Wallpaper: black hole.
+Chaos reigns.

+Waybar in the Morning
+“Everything works.”

+Waybar by Afternoon
+Segmentation fault (core dumped)

+Tofi
+Launches apps.
+Looks fancy.
+Exists mainly to mock you.

+Me, configuring anything:
+🧍 “I don’t understand this line.
+I’ll leave it anyway.”

-💩 Known “Features” (Things That Are Definitely Broken)
+💩 Known “Features”

-Waybar occasionally disappears for dramatic effect.
+Waybar disappears because it feels like it.

-Hyprland sometimes crashes just to remind me who’s boss.

-The wallpaper script has achieved sentience and now resents me.

-Colour schemes are entirely mood-based — by the computer’s mood, not mine.
+Hyprland crashes for no reason.

+Tofi exists mainly to mock you.

+Wallpaper script runs on chaos theory.

+Colors change based on nothing you control.

-If it all actually works, congratulations — you’re clearly more powerful than I am.
+🧘 If it actually works for you, congratulations — you’re more powerful than I am.

-🙏 Credits (The Real Heroes)
+🙌 Credits (The Real Heroes)

-ChatGPT: My unpaid dev team, emotional support system, and co-author of this disaster.
+ChatGPT — My unpaid dev, therapist, and co-author of this mess.

-pywal16 devs: Wizards.
-Absolute wizards.

-Everyone on r/unixporn: I stole your configs with pride and zero understanding.
+pywal16 Devs — You made my bad choices look decent.

+r/unixporn — Source of all the ideas I stole and barely understood.

-Me: Somehow still booting into Hyprland every morning like nothing’s wrong.
+Me — Somehow still booting into this disaster.
+Progress?

-💫 Wisdom from the Abyss
+💡 Wisdom from the Void

-“If it ain’t broke, it soon will be.”
+“If it ain’t broke, it will be soon.”

-Minimalism is just a fancy word for “I gave up.”

-Rebooting fixes everything until it doesn’t.
+Minimalism = quitting early with confidence.

-Every success here is an accident.
+Every success here was a happy accident.

+Logs are just your computer crying.

+❓ FAQ (Frequently Asked Stupid Questions)

+Q: Why doesn’t anything work?
+A: Because you copied my config.
+That’s it.

+Q: Why is Tofi acting weird?
+A: It’s a fancy launcher.
+Exists mainly to mock you.
+Stop expecting miracles.

+Q: Why are my colors insane?
+A: pywal16 did it.
+You did not.
+Accept it.

+Q: Waybar disappeared, what now?
+A: Reboot.
+Cry.
+Repeat.

+Q: Why is my wallpaper black?
+A: Because the script hates you.
+Don’t fight it.

+Q: Can I fix this?
+A: Delete it.
+Start over.
+Or don’t.
+Your choice.

+Q: Will this work on a minimal Arch install?
+A: Yes, it installs.
+That doesn’t mean it works correctly.
+Tears expected.

 🔥 Final Thoughts

-If this setup works for you, good on you — you’ve achieved something I never did: stability.
+If this actually works — congratulations, you’re a wizard.
-If it doesn’t, welcome to the club.
-Grab a coffee, open your logs, and start guessing.
+If it doesn’t — welcome to the club.
+Grab coffee and despair together.

-This repo is not a guide.
-It’s a cautionary tale.
+This isn’t a guide.
+It’s a warning label with jokes.
-But hey, it looks nice for five minutes at a time — and that’s something.
+But hey… it looks decent for five minutes, and that counts.

-License: Do whatever you want with this.
-Fork it, fix it, burn it, print it on a mug.
+License: Do whatever you want — fork it, fix it, roast it, meme it.
 Just don’t tag me when it breaks.
-I’m busy pretending it works.
+I’m pretending it works.